FouadAdel11/application-for-contact-numbers-online/README.md

-MEAN Stack Contact Management Application
+MEAN Stack Contact Management Application:
   This project is a MEAN (MongoDB, Express.js, Angular, Node.js) stack application for managing contact numbers online.
 The application allows users to add, edit, delete, and list contacts with server-side pagination and filters.
 It includes a login page with hard-coded credentials and user management functionalities.
 ****************************************************************
-Features
+Features:
 1-Add New Contact
   Add a contact with Name, Phone, Address, and Notes.
 2-List Contacts